-A colonial-style hall that is fully handicapped accessible, the first floor is home to Academic Advising, the Faculty Service Center and the Office of Career Readiness.
+A colonial-style hall that is fully handicapped accessible, the first floor is home to the Faculty Service Center and the Center for Teaching and Learning (CTL).
 Faculty offices are also located throughout South Hall.

 This multi-purpose building houses the gymnasium, physical education and PTA classrooms, faculty offices, the Director of Athletics, the athletic equipment room, Athletic Training Education and the athletic training room.
 Also located in the building are a ceramics lab and a 400 seat auditorium. ★

 Chancellor of the University of Maine System